spacetelescope/romancal/docs/roman/pipeline_run.rst

  from romancal.linearity import LinearityStep result = LinearityStep.call('r0000101001001001001_01101_0001_WFI01_uncal.asdf')

-One difference between the high level pipeline and the exposure level pipeline is that the high level pipeline is generally designed to run on multiple overlapping exposures.
+One difference between the mosaic level pipeline and the exposure level pipeline is that the mosaic level pipeline is generally designed to run on multiple overlapping exposures.
 To achieve that the input to the pipeline is a list of images, usually an association.
-For the high level pipeline and steps,
+For the mosaic level pipeline and steps,

 ::

- from romancal.pipeline import HighLevelPipeline result = ExposurePipeline.call('r0000101001001001001_asn.json')
+ from romancal.pipeline import MosaicPipeline result = ExposurePipeline.call('r0000101001001001001_asn.json')

  from romancal.skymatch import SkyMatchStep